smblott-github/chromi/README.md

 ```
 Here, the request succeeded and returned a snapshot of the [tab's
 state](http://developer.chrome.com/extensions/tabs.html#type-Tab).
-This is the data passed to its callback by `chrome.tabs.update` within the
+This is the data passed by `chrome.tabs.update` to its callback.
-extension.

 Dependencies and Installation
 -----------------------------